pvdabeel/prolog/Documentation/Handbook/15-doc-building.md

 - Hash verification via `openssl dgst`
 - Resume support for interrupted downloads

-Downloads are scheduled as early as possible in the plan — the planner treats `:download` actions as the first wave, so packages can download while others are building.
+Downloads are scheduled as early as possible in the plan — `:download` actions have no unmet requirements, so they land in the earliest waves and packages can download while others are building.

 ## Snapshot support